SeneGambiaTravel Directory

 Kololi is where most of The Gambia's tourist infrastructure is concentrated — beaches, restaurants, nightlife and the bulk of the country's hotels.

-Kololi — and the adjoining areas of Senegambia, Bijilo and Kotu — make up The Gambia's main tourist strip.
-If you're on a package holiday from Europe, this is almost certainly where you'll be staying.
+Kololi — with Senegambia, Bijilo and Kotu next door — is The Gambia's main tourist strip.
+Fly in on a package from Europe and this is almost certainly where you'll land.

 The Senegambia Strip

-The "Senegambia Strip" is the kilometre-long road that runs inland from the Senegambia Beach Hotel.
-It's lined with restaurants, bars, supermarkets, taxi ranks and money changers.
-It's the easiest place to find dinner, drinks and onward transport.
+The "Senegambia Strip" is the kilometre of road running inland from the Senegambia Beach Hotel — restaurants, bars, supermarkets, taxi ranks and money changers, all in a row.
+It's the easy place to sort dinner, drinks and onward transport.

 Beaches

-Kololi Beach, Kotu Beach and Bijilo Beach are all walkable from the strip.
-Bijilo, just south, is the quietest.
-Kotu, with its lagoon and bird-rich estuary, is best for birders.
+Kololi, Kotu and Bijilo beaches are all within walking distance.
+Bijilo, to the south, is the quietest; Kotu, with its lagoon and bird-rich estuary, is the one for birders.

 Bijilo Forest Park

-A 51-hectare patch of coastal forest just south of Kololi, home to red colobus, vervet and patas monkeys.
-Two hours and a small entrance fee.
+A 51-hectare patch of coastal forest just south of Kololi, with red colobus, vervet and patas monkeys.
+Budget two hours and a small entrance fee.

 Top highlights